aahsnr/arch-system/systemd-harden.md/firewalld/firewalld-harden.md

 # This configuration is designed for both strong security and stability.
 cat > "$OVERRIDE_FILE" <<EOF
 [Service]
-# --- Directives for Stability & Functionality ---
+# --- Directive for Stability & Functionality ---

-# Give firewalld a writable directory for its logs under /var/log/.
-# This is the correct way to solve the "Read-only file system" error for logs.
-LogsDirectory=firewalld

 # Give firewalld a writable directory for runtime state under /run/.
-# This prevents issues with state files, sockets, or PID files.
+# This is crucial for state files, sockets, or PID files when using ProtectSystem.
 RuntimeDirectory=firewalld

 # --- Security Hardening Directives ---